stephomi/nomadsculpt.com/manual/docs/tools.md

 ![](./videos/tool_smooth.mp4)

 ### ![](./icons/tool_mask.png) Mask
 This tool lets you mask vertices.
-Masked vertices are protected from sculpting or painting.  `Unmask` will erase where the mask has been painted.
+Masked vertices are protected from sculpting or painting.

+The sub mode is `Unmask`, and will erase where the mask has been painted.

 Similar to selections in 2d painting programs, masks can be painted with a brush, or made with shape selections, blurred or sharpened.